 Some other bridges of note nearby:

 The Quang Truong and An Hoi bridges connect the old town with An Hoi Islet to the south.
 On the islet, you can find the pedestrian street of Nguyen Phuc Chu, the night market on Nguyen Hoang street, and the Nguyen Hoang Pier where the tourist boats dock.
 Farther to the east is the Cam Nam bridge (at Hoang Dieu street) that leads to the Cam Nam islet.
-You can get a broader view of the river from here.
+You can get a broader view of the river from here for a another photo opportunity.

 The march of time has left some wondrous marks on the old town, most notably on its ochre walls, which are predominantly yellow, with a few others of contrasting blue, green, or simply weather-beaten and covered with moss, mold, and mildew.
 The aged, bright yellow make for fantastic backgrounds for great photos in Hoi An.